-In order to understand the mechanism better, in Figure~\ref{fig:e_charge}(g) and (h), we compare the temporal evolution of longitudinal and transverse components of velocity of the electrons involved in the interaction with single (black line) and two-color (magenta line) drive pulses from simulation time $10$ to $11.5T_L$, when the final stage of RES formation and acceleration occur.
+To understand the mechanism better, in Figures~\ref{fig:e_charge}(g) and \ref{fig:e_charge}(h), we compare the temporal evolution of longitudinal and transverse components of velocity of the electrons involved in the interaction with single (black line) and two-color (magenta line) drive pulses from simulation time $10$ to $11.5T_L$, when the final stage of RES formation and acceleration occur.
 In case of $1\omega$ laser beam the electrons longitudinal velocity $\beta_x$ (black line in Figure~\ref{fig:e_charge}(g)) reaches a peak in positive direction and then drops, every half cycle, since the laser push force is not sufficient for complete blowout.
-In Fig.~\ref{fig:e_charge}(h) the transverse component of the electrons $\beta_{y}$ (magenta line) under the impact of two-color field peaks at $t=10.4T_{L}$, where the persistent laser magnetic field experienced by the electrons within the bunch exerts longitudinal force via $\beta_{y} \times B_{z}$.
+In Figure~\ref{fig:e_charge}(h) the transverse component $\beta_{y}$ (magenta line), of the electron velocity, under the mpact of two-color field peaks at $t=10.4T_{L}$, where the persistent laser magnetic field experienced by the electrons within the bunch exerts a longitudinal force via $\sim \beta_{y} B_{z}\hat{x}$.
 In case of two color drive pulse, both phases of expelling and accelerating of electrons take place within nearly half laser cycle, during which field does not change sign from $t=10.1T_{L}$ to $11.7T_{L}$.
 This field waveform with steeper slope not only avoids any additional electron oscillation, but also imposes an increasingly push force on bunched electrons, leading to synchronously reach relativistic velocity along positive x-axis (magenta line in Figure~\ref{fig:e_charge}(g)).
 As the result of this larger longitudinal velocity of the RES and its lower energy spread, the temporal duration of the scattered source pulse is reduced by $3$ fold.

 Signatures of attosecond electron bunch acceleration from plasma mirror targets have been captured in recent experiments and it has been shown that the process sensitively depends on the proper injection of the electron bunch in proper phase of the copropagating drive laser field \cite{Thvenet2015,Zhou2020}.
 Due to the distinct feature of drive pulse structure, the injected electrons are required to acquire a proper initial velocity to be trapped in the electromagnetic field of the drive laser fields without changing sign.
 The electrons are accelerated to the relativistic velocity ($0.8c$) and are then injected into the drive laser field so that they form a nm scale bunch, which undergoes persistent laser field and advancing in phase for a long period of time.
 This trapped relativistic electron bunch in the laser field gains a significant amount of energy, giving rise to approach longitudinal velocity close to $0.95c$.
 Eventually, the laser push force takes over the acceleration process of electrons, and so the acceleration force maintains for a longer time.